gustavostuff/ppux/README.md

 Edit graphics in game-context (as the player sees them), no tile puzzle solving.

 PPUX uses an in-app [database](#database) plus project files to understand banks, palettes, sprite layouts, animations, and other ROM-specific structures.
-You drop an NES ROM and everything is assembled for you, ready to be edited.

 - [Basic Usage](#basic-usage)
   - [Getting started](#getting-started)